captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 While these protection methods significantly increase the difficulty of using the images for AI training, no protection method is perfect.
 Always be cautious about sharing personal images online.

 ## Citation
-If you use PixelGuard AI in your research or project, please cite it as follows:
+If you use PixelGuard AI, as software or protection concepts in your research or projects, please cite it as follows:
 ```
 [captainzero93].
 (2024).
 PixelGuard AI.
 GitHub. https://github.com/captainzero93/Protect-Images-from-AI-PixelGuard
 ```